Last Updated May 30, 2018

-Information that by itself cannot be used to identify you does not qualify as Personal Information.
-This includes but is not limited to your age, your gender, or other preferences.
+Information that by itself cannot be used to identify you or make you identifiable does not qualify as Personal Information.

 I. INFORMATION COLLECTED BY GALLUP WEBSITES

 Gallup websites gather information in two ways: (1) indirectly (for example, through our site's technology), and (2) directly (for example, when you, the site visitor, voluntarily provide information on various pages).

 The information will be transferred to Gallup Inc.'s servers located in the United States of America ("USA").
 Gallup has certified to the U.S. Department of Commerce that it adheres to the U.S. Privacy Shield Principles.
 In accordance with Article 45 of the European General Data Protection Regulation ("GDPR") the European Commission recognizes that the certification under the EU-U.S.-Privacy Shield ensures an adequate level of data protection, so that the data transfer to the USA does not require any specific authorization (see also below clause III.
 7 "Compliance and Cooperation with Regulatory Authorities").

 Gallup indirectly collects a variety of information through your interaction with and use of Gallup websites.
 This information may include, but is not limited to, browser and device information, data collected through automated electronic interactions, application usage data, content information based on your individual interests, demographic information, geographic or geo-location information, statistical and aggregated information ("Other Information").

 Statistical or aggregated information does not directly identify a specific person, but it may be derived from Personal Information.
 For example, we may aggregate Personal Information to calculate the percentage of users in a particular zip code.

 If we combine Other Information with Personal Information, we will treat the combined information as Personal Information.

 1.1 Gallup Cookies